UNIVERSE-DAO/UNIVERSE/CONTRIBUTING.md

 ### 3. 🎭 Bring Culture & Knowledge <a name="3-bring-culture--knowledge"></a>

-- Share memes, metaphors, and symbolic stories in `1 #MOMENTUM/`
+- Share memes, metaphors, and symbolic stories
-- Propose rituals or cultural frames in `MEMES.md`
+- Propose rituals or cultural frames
 - Host alignment jams, salons, or create expressive art
 - Translate documents or ideas into other languages or mediums

 > _Culture is a protocol layer — and you are a message._

+** The Multiplayer Engine**  coming soon

+A coordination interface that mirrors your intent
+and amplifies your contribution across the protocol.

+The **Multiplayer Engine** isn’t a task board —
+it’s a **signal mirror** for aligned co-creation.

+> _A compass.
+A catalyst.
+A coordination amplifier._

 ---